oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     You will be presented with the **Compliance Results**, including the target violations against the selected standard, as well as its score and last evaluation date.

+    Next, click on 'Oracle 19c Database CIS V1.1.0 - Level 1 - RDBMS using Unified Auditing' in the navigation tree.

-    You will gain insight into CIS standard main categories, controls, and their corresponding rule violations.
+    You will see the main CIS categories along with their corresponding CIS control rules and any violations.

     The Target Scorecard pie chart displays the overall compliance evaluation status of the monitored target, summarizing its adherence to defined CIS benchmark security policies.

-    The Rule Evaluations pie chart represents a summary of each rule's evaluation status—compliant, critical, warning, minor warning, and error—in terms of the percentage of rules.
+    The Rule Evaluations pie chart represents a summary of each rule evaluation status — compliant, critical, warning, minor warning, and error in terms of the percentage of rules.

     ![Validations](images/cis-compliance-pdb-controls.png " ")